bcit-ci/CodeIgniter/user_guide_src/source/general/common_functions.rst

 It is useful if you want to check for the availability of functions such as ``eval()`` and ``exec()``, which are dangerous and might be disabled on servers with highly restrictive security policies.

+.. note:: This function was introduced because Suhosin terminated
+	script execution, but this turned out to be a bug.
+A fix has been available for some time (version 0.9.34), but is unfortunately not released yet.